-Religion and spirituality have been sidelined, and that this may be one of the root causes of our mental health crisis.
+Religion and spirituality have been sidelined, and this may be one of the root causes of our mental health crisis.

 When greed is nurtured and contentment attacked, what chance does peace of mind have?